 - Avoid getting Nair inside your vaginal canal or near your rectum to reduce the chances of infection.

 - Coat the vulva, vaginal canal, and rectum with a layer of petroleum jelly to prevent the cream from getting inside.

-- After waiting for a few minutes, wipe off the cream with a soft washcloth.
+- After waiting for a few minutes (between 3 to 10 minutes), wipe off the cream with a soft washcloth.
 Do not use a plastic spatula to remove the cream.

 - After the cream application, if you experience severe burning or itching sensation, immediately wash the area with water.